What is general insurance?

 Third party, fire and theft.
 As the name suggests, you're only covered for damage you cause to someone else's vehicle or property, for damage to your own vehicle caused by fire, and for theft of your own vehicle.

 Third party.
 You're only covered for damage you cause to someone else's vehicle or property.
 You are not covered for damage to or loss of your own vehicle.
 Third party property damage cover tends to be the least expensive form of motor vehicle insurance.

 To learn more give us a call and we will be pleased to provide you with the correct advice about motor vehicle insurance.

 What does boat insurance cover?

-AMP has a relationship with a specialist marine provider for moored craft or larger vessels.
+We can work with a specialist marine provider for insurance of moored craft or larger vessels.

-There is no single policy to cover all your business risks, but there is a single plan.
-By addressing all your business risks together, you’ll have the comfort of knowing that you are comprehensively covered with the AMP BusinessPlan.
+There is no single policy to cover all your business risks, but our goal is to address all your business risks together, and comprehensively covered you with one plan.